 • Uses shortest path routing protocols instead of STP

 • Works at Layer 2, so protocols such as FCoE can make use of it

 • Works with any network topology and uses links that would otherwise have been blocked

 • Can be used at the same time as STP

-The main benefit of TRILL is that it frees up capacity on your network that can’t be used (to prevent routing loops) if you use STP, allowing Ethernet frames to take the shortest path to their destination.
-Trill is also more stable than spanning tree as it provides a faster recovery time following a hardware failure.
+The main benefit of Trill is that it frees up capacity on your network that can’t be used with STP, allowing Ethernet frames to take the shortest path to their destination.
+Trill is also more stable than STP, offering faster recovery time following a hardware failure.

-A certain problem with hyper-scale networks is latency.
-The longer it takes for network devices to respond to incoming traffic and send it on its way the longer it tales for data to traverse the network.
+A problem with hyper-scale networks is latency.
+The longer it takes for network devices to respond to incoming traffic and send it on its way, the longer it takes for data to traverse the network.

-Other companies such as Arista are also focussing on low-latency switches.
-CEO Andy Bechtolsheim says Arista's 7500 switch, with a 3.5 microsecond latency, is speedier than the 5-microsecond Nexus 5000, the 15-microsecond Nexus 7000 and the 20-plus microsecond latency of the Catalyst 6500.
-Arista's 7100 switches all have latencies under 3 microseconds with the 7124SX doing port-to-port switching at 500ns.
+Other companies such as Arista are specialising in delivering low-latency switches.
+Arista chief executive Andy Bechtolsheim says the company’s switches with a 3.5 microsecond latency are much faster than the 5-microsecond Nexus 5000, the 15-microsecond Nexus 7000 and the 20-plus microsecond latency of the Catalyst 6500.

 Each switch crossing will contribute its own minuscule delay